 Contact the individual studio teacher for your voice/instrument if you have a question.
 There will be sign-up sheets on faculty doors in Smith Memorial Hall for you to sign up for an audition day/time.

 Contact Chip McNeill

-The audition will consist of sight-reading some jazz charts and improvising on a blues in the key of your choice and improvising on one of these jazz standards: “All The Things You Are” in Ab, “Just Friends” in F or G, “Stella By Starlight” in Bb.
+The audition will consist of sight-reading some jazz charts and improvising on a blues in the key of your choice and improvising on one of these jazz standards: “All The Things You Are” in A-flat, “Just Friends” in F or G, “Stella By Starlight” in B-flat.

 JAZZ VOICE AUDITION INFORMATION

 Contact Barrington Coleman

 Jazz Voice Information and Form (to be filled in and brought to the audition).